Code0Em/password-create/README.md

 ## Usage

-Users navigate to the webpage via the URL ([Password Creator](ADD LINK WHEN DEPLOYED).
+Users navigate to the webpage via the URL ([Password Creator](https://code0em.github.io/password-create/)).
 When on the webpage, primarily, the browser displays a series of confirm dialog boxes.
 Each of these asks the user to input their character choices for the password (i.e. a series of yes/no questions).

 Note: the default character choice is lowercase only (i.e. if the user declined all of the character choices, their generated password would include only lowercase characters).
 Hence, by default, lowercase characters are included regardless of the user’s choice of other characters.